Demandio-Labs/nestjs-utils/README.md

 # Shared NestJS utils

-This repository aims to be an archive for common classes, service providers, managers, modules, etc. that can be re-used in our NestJS projects.
+This repository aims to be an archive for common classes, service providers, managers, modules, etc. that can be re-used in other NestJS projects.

-Ideally, stuff that lives inside [NestJS Starter](https://github.com/demandio-labs/nest-starter) should be abstracted to this package, so that all its clones can keep up-to-date with latest implementations.

 ## Release